 J(Ο,Φ) time dependent quasi-instantaneous global cavitation intensity.

-J(Ο) is related to I(Ο), but can differ in typical values and in the dependence on Ο. J(Ο,Φ) is related to a sum of I(Ο,Θ,Φ) over Θ.
+J(Ο) is related to I(Ο), but can differ in typical values and in the dependence on Ο. J(Ο,Φ) is related to the sum of I(Ο,Θ,Φ) over Θ.

 The above cavitation descriptions are obtained by the multidimensional analysis/synthesis procedure in which all cavitation segments are equally taken into account.
 This guarantees the unbiased assessment of all of them.
-Rather popular simple cavitation assessment methods are not good.
-If are based on one or only few sensors, they may overestimate some cavitation segments and underestimate the others (see "Spatial and temporal..." above) and thus deliver erroneous global assessments, and, if the sensors are not suitably selected and/or the signal processing in them is not well organised, they cannot deliver time-resolved assessments like I(Ο,Θ,Φ).
+Rather popular simple cavitation assessment methods are not satisfactory.
+If they are based on one or only a few sensors, they may overestimate some cavitation segments and underestimate others (see "Spatial and temporal..." above) and thus deliver erroneous global assessments.
+If the sensors are not suitably selected and/or the signal processing in them is not well organised, they cannot deliver time-resolved assessments such as I(Ο,Θ,Φ).